Recently, a very close member of my family died.

-We, as individuals, should try to read the Book of Allah more often so that we are guided towards the right path and so that the concept of death does not become a shock for us but a warning that one day we will all die and will be answerable to our Lord for our each and every action.
+We, as individuals, should try to read the Book of Allah more often so that we are guided towards the right path, and so that the concept of death does not become a shock for us, but rather a warning that one day we will all die and will be answerable to our Lord for our each and every action.

 It is our responsibility to read the Quran with understanding so that we can comprehend the message of God and the purpose of this life becomes clearer to us all.

 Quran is Allah’s mercy upon His creation and we should not neglect the warning that the Book of God sends to the whole of mankind.
 It has further ensured mankind that in its reading do hearts find ultimate rest and peace: